 Are you ready to learn how to developmentally edit fiction books?
 If so, just click on the button below to register.

-Since we are piloting the course, the cost of $399 is as affordable as it’s ever going to be.
-It includes six lectures with slides, homework, targeted reading, a 24/7 Slack forum, and feedback on some of your work.
+The $479 course includes six lectures with slides, homework, targeted reading, a 24/7 Slack forum, and feedback on some of your work.